hpi-schul-cloud/node-notification-service/README.md

 1. Make sure you have openssl 0.9.8 installed.

-2. Copy your p12-certificate into the generate-pushPackage folder and name it `cert.p12`.
+2. Copy your p12-certificate to `generate-pushPackage/cert.p12`.

 3. Copy your icons as defined in the [documentation](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html#//apple_ref/doc/uid/TP40013225-CH3-SW5) to `generate-pushPackage/icon.iconset`.

+4. Setup the `generate-pushPackage/website.json` according to your needs, as defined in the [documentation](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html#//apple_ref/doc/uid/TP40013225-CH3-SW4).

-3. Run the script with your certificate's password:
+5. Run the script with your certificate's password:

   ```
   cd path/to/generate-pushPackage
   php createPushPackage.php <password>
   ```

-4. You should find the pushPackage.zip in `secure/`.
+6. You should find the pushPackage.zip in `secure/` from where it will be served.

-For more information refer to the official documentations from [Apple](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html) or [apn-node](https://github.com/node-apn/node-apn/blob/master/README.md).
+For more information refer to the official documentations from [Apple](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/NotificationProgrammingGuideForWebsites/PushNotifications/PushNotifications.html) and [apn-node](https://github.com/node-apn/node-apn/blob/master/README.md).

 ### Firebase Notifications